holehouse-lab/soursop/docs/usage/weights.rst

-Such a weight vector can be supplied from any external source (an MSM, an enhanced-sampling estimator, importance weights), or generated *within* SOURSOP by reweighting the ensemble against experimental data using Bayesian Maximum Entropy / iterative BME — see :doc:`../modules/bme`.
+Such a weight vector can be supplied from any external source (an MSM, an enhanced-sampling estimator, importance weights), or generated *within* SOURSOP by reweighting the ensemble against experimental data.
+Two complementary maximum-entropy reweighters are provided:

-The weights returned by :class:`~soursop.ssbme.BME` /
+* :class:`~soursop.ssbme.BME` / :class:`~soursop.ssbme.iBME` — Bayesian
+  Maximum Entropy, a tunable penalty balancing fit and diversity (see :doc:`../modules/bme`); and
+* :class:`~soursop.sscoper.COPER` / :class:`~soursop.sscoper.iCOPER` —
+  Convex Optimization for Ensemble Reweighting, a hard chi-squared constraint with no free regularisation parameter (see :doc:`../modules/coper`).

-:class:`~soursop.ssbme.iBME` satisfy the contract below and can be passed straight into any reweighting-capable method.
+The weights returned by either satisfy the contract below and can be passed straight into any reweighting-capable method.

 Reweighting in SOURSOP is **deterministic**.
 A weighted average is the closed-form expectation under the supplied weights — there is no